noslouch/pa/README.md

 ### Structure

-I enable additional reorder options by setting the boolean switch to true on line 40 of mcp.structure.php
+I enabled additional reorder options by setting the boolean switch to true on line 40 of mcp.structure.php